The Correlation Between Maintenance and Resident Retention

 Renewals are not just about lost rent and vacancy rates.
 Included in the process are:

-• Legal/Deposit fights: Unfortunately, security deposits can become a sore spot when tenants vacate a property.
+• Legal/Deposit fights: Unfortunately, security deposits can become a sore spot when residents vacate a property.
 This can open litigation that involves attorneys, documentation, and paper-pushing required to fix damages.

-• Repairs/Rehabs: Even if a tenant leaves things in relatively good order, general wear and tear will need to be addressed.
+• Repairs/Rehabs: Even if a resident leaves things in relatively good order, general wear and tear will need to be addressed.
 Including carpet replacement, appliance upgrades, and fresh paint to name a few.

 • Re-listing/Marketing: In a perfect world, renters would be lined up at the door.
 In the real-world, the property will need to be marketed with new photos and updated/re-activated listings.

-• Showings/Renter approvals: When a potential tenant is interested, they must be shown the property.
-If all goes well, the tenant screening process can take place.
+• Showings/Renter approvals: When a potential resident is interested, they must be shown the property.
+If all goes well, the resident screening process can take place.

 • Move-in inspection: This will cover the bases for the existing condition of the property, and what the expectation is for the new resident in the way of upkeep, the maintenance process, and rent procedure.